lee-lab-skku/vscode-zotero-bbt/README.md

 If you are using VSCodium (or any other VSCode fork that does not have Marketplace access), you can obtain the extension by either:

 - Download the `.vsix` file from the [Releases page](https://github.com/jinvim/vscode-zotero/releases); or
-- Ues the [VSIX Download Tool](https://github.com/jinvim/vscode-zotero/issues/11#issuecomment-3565297653) to download directly from the Marketplace (thanks to @jiangshiguo).
+- Use the [VSIX Download Tool](https://github.com/jinvim/vscode-zotero/issues/11#issuecomment-3565297653) to download directly from the Marketplace (thanks to @jiangshiguo).

 ## Todo